-The Minister recounted the debate in 2005 that surrounded the harmonization of Indian IP with the TRIPS obligations.
-He talked of the divide on the two ends of spectrum, especially in the pharmaceutical sector.
+The minister recounted the debate in 2005 that surrounded the harmonization of Indian IP with the TRIPS obligations.
+He talked of the divide on the two ends of spectrum especially in the pharmaceutical sector.
 On the one hand of the spectrum are companies who have invested billions in research, in developing new molecules, in new drug discoveries and in research.

 On the other hand is the compelling social need of providing affordable healthcare for all.

-Mr Sharma strongly voiced the issue of the intellectual property associated with genetic resources, traditional knowledge and folklore such as curative aspects of neem and haldi.
-Mentioning India's initiative of creating a unique digital library of traditional knowledge which has over 250,000 entries highlighting the source and the efficacy of each product, Mr Sharma expressed concern about the fact that, at times there is extensive biopiracy through patents being awarded for traditional knowledge.
-"India has been at the forefront for bringing this agenda on the negotiating table and for the last decade, we have been trying to build a consensus for a binding treaty on traditional knowledge.
+Mr. Sharma strongly raised the issue of the intellectual property associated with genetic resources, traditional knowledge and folklore such as curative aspects of neem and haldi etc. Mentioning India's initiative of creating a unique digital library of traditional knowledge which has over 250,000 entries highlighting the source and the efficacy of each product, Shri Sharma expressed concern about the fact that at times there is extensive bio-piracy through patents being awarded for traditional knowledge.
+"India has been at the forefront for bringing this agenda on the negotiating table and for the last one decade, we have been trying to build a consensus for a binding treaty on traditional knowledge.
 I hope that WIPO shall be able to bring these negotiations to culmination," said the Minister.

-Mr Sharma also handed over the instrument of accession to the Madrid Protocol.
-This is a significant step in the evolution of India's intellectual property regime which has seen a gradual progression in line with international agreements over the years.
+Another important development was Mr. Sharma handing over the instrument of Accession to the Madrid Protocol.
+This is a significant step in the evolution of India's Intellectual Property Regime which has seen a gradual progression in line with international agreements over the years.
 This instrumentality will provide an opportunity for Indian companies, who are increasing their global footprint, enabling them to register trademarks in member countries of the protocol through a single application, while also allowing foreign companies a similar disposition in India.
 This will considerably help in simplification and easing the process of trade mark registrations in India.